PriyaSuriyamurthi/priyasuriya/README.md

 Concept:

 	Build the portfolio using HTML,CSS and Bootstrap.

+Description:

+	The webpage is about me and my interests.
+Also there are links to my linkedin and github.

 Incorporated: